MCStreetguy/Crawler/README.md

 To prevent our crawler from happily jumping across webpages and discovering the whole internet we need another custom class: a validator.
 A validator works nearly the same as a processor, but it's invoked far earlier in the process loop.
 It get's the pending uri handed over as argument and is expected to return a boolean value, indicating if the uri shall be crawled.
-You may define as may validators as you like so you can split complex decisions up in several parts, but keep in mind that this works like a blacklist (i.e. if one validator returns false, the uri is dropped immediately).
+You may define as many validators as you like so you can split complex decisions up in several parts, but keep in mind that this works like a blacklist (i.e. if one validator returns false, the uri is dropped immediately).

 ``` php
 use MCStreetguy\Crawler\Processing\Validation\ValidatorInterface;